Delta Conveyance Project: Central Valley Project and State Water Project

 The Central Valley Project (CVP) is a federally owned and operated project completed in the 1970s.
 It has 600 miles of canals and moves up to 13 million acre feet per year and generates electricity—about half of which is used by the system.
 Overall, depending on the weather and amount of rain, up to 80% of water in the state is used for agriculture.
 Before the Central Valley Project Improvement Act (CVPIA) in 1992, the water transported from northern California went primarily to agriculture (90%), with the remaining 10% going to urban users.
 The CVPIA required that 11% of the water go to environmental uses, with agriculture getting 79% of the water and urban users getting 10%.

-The State Water Project (SWP) is owned and operated by the state and was conceived and supported in the late 1960s by Governor Edmund Pat Brown.
+The State Water Project (SWP) is owned and operated by the State of California and was conceived and supported in the late 1960s by Governor Edmund Pat Brown.
 The SWP has 700 miles of canals and can move 5.8 million acre feet of water per year.
-It uses more than twice the amount of electricity it generates.
-The water transported by the State Water Project is divided 75% for urban use and 25% for agriculture.
+According to the Department of Water Resources website, "the California State Water Project’s average water is 34 percent for agricultural and 66 percent for residential, municipal, and industrial" uses over the past 20 years.